Projection-Mapped Interactive String

 Ever since I learned about projection mapping, I have been wanting to try it for myself.
 I’m particularly inspired by this creator named Roelof Knol, who’s projections are always interactive.
 In this project, I wanted to project a guitar string on my wall and touch its image to play nice chords.

-It works nicely with a glove!
+It works nicely with a glove.
 I have to play around with thresholding and lighting a little more to get it to work with just my finger.
-Check out the video at the top of this document to see what it looks like currently.
+Check out the video at the top of this document to see.

 The String